 He is a Past-President and Research Fellow of the North American Society for the Sociology of Sport (NASSS).
 From 2012-2021, Dr. Newman served as the Founding Director of FSU’s Center for Sport, Health, and Equitable Development.
 He has served as a reviewer for the National Science Foundation (NSF) and the Social Sciences and Humanities Research Council (SSHRC).
 Dr. Newman currently serves on the editorial boards of Communication & Sport, the International Review for the Sociology of Sport, Qualitative Research in Sport, Exercise and Health, the Review of Education, Pedagogy, and Cultural Studies, the Routledge Encyclopedia of Sport Studies, and the Journal of Global Sport Management.

-Prior to coming to Florida State, Dr. Newman was a lecturer of Sport Studies in the National School of Physical Education at the University of Otago in New Zealand (c.
-2009-2011) and was an Assistant Professor and Program Coordinator of Sport Management at Towson University (c.
+Prior to coming to Florida State, Dr. Newman was a lecturer of Sport Studies at the University of Otago in New Zealand (c.
+2009-2011) and before that was an Assistant Professor and Program Coordinator for Sport Management at Towson University (c.
 2005-2008).
-At his previous institutions, Dr. Newman earned university-wide recognition for excellence in teaching and academic counseling/advising.
+Here at FSU and at his previous institutions, Dr. Newman has earned university-wide recognition for excellence in teaching and academic advising.
 In 2005, Dr. Newman earned his Ph.D. in Kinesiology with an emphasis on Physical Cultural Studies in the University of Maryland’s School of Public Health.